5 Powertex projects for beginners

 Advice for beginners

-Grab your Powertex and give it a try.
-If you need a little help with the details, the Powertex UK blog has lots of step by step projects to guide you through.
+Grab your Powertex and give it a try, there's lots of help here on my blog.
+I also have a Guide to Powertex for beginners in my Etsy shop.
 You can also find your local tutor if you're in the UK.

 If you'd like some more project ideas to get you started you can download my free quick Guide to Getting Unstuck with Powertex.

-Lastly a bit of advice.
 Powertex is a fabric hardener, it's a good idea to protect your clothes.
-It is non toxic and will wash off your hands but remove precious jewelery if you're not wearing gloves.
-Work on a covered surface.
+It is non toxic and will wash off your hands but remove precious jewellery if you're not wearing gloves.
+Protect your work surface too.